seanwash/dnccast-show-notes/040-deshrouded-mystery.md

 ## Join Us On Slack

-If you've enjoyed the show so far, reach out to us on twitter at @seanwashington and @paulstraw, or join us in the Spec.fm slack community at [http://spec.fm/slack](http://spec.fm/slack)!
+If you've enjoyed the show so far, reach out to us on twitter at @seanwashbot and @paulstraw, or join us in the Spec.fm slack community at [http://spec.fm/slack](http://spec.fm/slack)!